 Camp Cove Beach

-One of Sydney Harbour’s finest sandy beaches located adjacent to Sydney Harbour National Park.
+Camp Cove Beach is one of Sydney Harbour’s finest sandy beaches, located adjacent to the Sydney Harbour National Park.

 Limited street parking from Cliff Street and Victoria Street